 Who Makes GFuel?

-GFuel is designed and created by GFuel, a subsidiary of Gamma Labs, fitness and nutritional supplement company based out of Missouri.
+GFuel is designed and created by GFuel, a subsidiary of Gamma Labs, a fitness and nutritional supplement company based out of Missouri.
 GFuel is wholly dedicated to making supplements for gamers.
-Their goal in creating GFuel was for an alternative energy drink that didn’t have all the sugars of other popular drinks like Red Bull and Monster.
+Their goal in creating GFuel was to make an alternative energy drink that didn’t contain as many sugars as other popular drinks like Red Bull and Monster did.

 GFuel is for more than just gamers too.
-Several UFC fighters, bodybuilders, skateboarders, NFL players, and other athletes use GFuel.
+Several UFC fighters, bodybuilders, skateboarders, NFL players, and other athletes use GFuel, as it has a caffeine-free hydration line of products.
 The high energy content of GFuel makes it a favorite among athletes of all sports.
-The company has locked down the gaming niche and regularly advertises its products with other major games like Call of Duty.
+The company has locked down the gaming niche and regularly advertises its products with major games like Call of Duty.

-We checked out GFuels BBB profile and they have pretty stellar reviews.
-They have an A+ rating and an average of 4.9 out of 5 stars for 574 customer reviews.
-The small handful of complaints on the page are related to the company’s shipping and billing practices.
+We checked out GFuel’s BBB profile, and they have pretty stellar reviews.
+They have an A+ rating and an average of 4.87 out of 5 stars for 954 customer reviews.
+The small handful of complaints on the page is related to the company’s shipping and billing practices.

 How Does GFuel Work?

-According to the makers, GFuel takes about 15 minutes to kick in and a single serving lasts about 6 hours.
-Unfortunately, there are no clinical studies to validate these effects but the large majority of customer reviews on the website are very positive and say that the products work exactly as intended.
+According to the makers, GFuel takes about 15 minutes to kick in, and a single serving lasts about 4-6 hours.
+Unfortunately, there are no clinical studies to validate these effects.
+Still, the majority of customer reviews on the website are very positive and say that the products work exactly as intended.

 GFuel contains 3 distinct complexes that contain different ingredients.
 The complexes are the energy, focus, and antioxidant complexes.
-Some major ingredients in the blend are:
+Some major components in the blend are:

 - Taurine: An amino acid that helps relax muscles.
 It also has antioxidant properties.